 VIP experiences vary by market but may include reservations for a pre-show party and a post-show photo opportunity.
 A representative from Mills Entertainment recommends checking the American Girl website frequently as additional performances will be added as bookings are confirmed.

-All photos courtesy of American Girl
+Photos courtesy of American Girl